benc-uk/blog/_posts/2019-04-05-cosmos-sharding.md

 # Azure Functions
-One aspect of the application in question is I created a serverless version of the API, using Azure Functions
+One aspect of the Smilr application is a serverless version of the API, using Azure Functions

-As my data API was written in Node it wasn't a huge job to port it over and replace my Express API routes with separate functions in a Azure Functions App, along with my data access library
+As my data API was written in Node.js it wasn't a huge job to port it over and replace my Express API routes with separate functions in a Azure Functions App, along with my data access library

 One additional function I had was triggering off updates to the Mongo / Cosmos collection and running it through Cognitive Services for sentiment analysis.
 This was done with the [Cosmos trigger binding](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-cosmos-db-triggered-function).
 If you follow that link you will see the Mongo API isn't actually supported, but I found for triggers it actually works fine, as long as you use strings for your document ids

 The trigger binding wants to create a collection inside your Cosmos DB database called 'leases' so it can keep track of which documents it processes.

-**BUT** there's no way to tell Functions to create this collection with any sort of shard/partition key.
-If you try it's silently errors but never gets created.
-This means there is no way to use the Cosmos trigger binding with a Cosmos DB database using the provisioned throughput feature (i.e. RU/s allocated at the database level)
+> **UPDATE.** When originally wrote this post I discussed an issue with the creations of the leases collection in the sharded Cosmos database which was a show stopper.
+I have subsequently resolved this, so I'll cover what I did wrong!

+I found that the leases collection wasn't being created, in order to fix this I changed two things.
+- Firstly updated the version of the Cosmos DB extension in my Functions app to 3.0.3 this version supports sharding.
+I edited the **extensions.csproj** file and changed the PackageReference as follows `<PackageReference Include="Microsoft.Azure.WebJobs.Extensions.CosmosDB" Version="3.0.3" />`
+- I spotted I had `"leasesCollectionThroughput": "400"` in my **function.json** file, this isn't a compatible setting as my RU/s are set at the database level, not the collection.

+After these two changes, I found everything worked!
+And any documents/records created in my collections triggered my function as I expected

 # Conclusion
-The long of the short of it...
-I gave up!
-I went back to a regular Cosmos DB database, provisioned 400 RU/s on my collections and stopped trying pinch the pennies down to the last drop.
+I have a 400 RU/s database with my three collections nestled inside it, which was the goal I set out to achieve.
+I have managed to get my Cosmos DB costs down to a bare minimum.
+I will add, this size/scale of database I wouldn't recommend for anything other than testing or demos, it is *very* low throughput but that's always going to be the trade off

-I learned a fair bit about Cosmos DB, MonogDB, sharding along the way, found a few bugs in my code, oh and decided to write a blog post about my adventure.
+In this exercise learned a fair bit about Cosmos DB and MonogDB, plus the use of sharding in collections along the way, found a few bugs in my code, oh and decided to write a blog post about my adventure :)